xenondevs/Docs/docs/invui2/item.md

         .build();
     ```

     1. Uses `AtomicInteger` because Java lambdas capture by value (requires final or effectively final variables).
-Alternatively, you may want to store the state in the field of a class.
+Alternatively, you may want to store the state in a field of a class.

 This can be simplified using `updateOnClick`: